 Acquisition and Lease-back of U.S. TelePacific Holding Corp.
 Fiber Assets.
-On May 1, 2018, we closed on the non-California assets of the previously announced acquisition and lease-back of U.S. Telepacific Holding Corp. ("TPx") fiber assets, which included the exclusive use fiber strand miles in Texas, for total cash consideration of \$25 million.
-The remaining California assets are subject to customary closing conditions and are expected to close in the fourth quarter of 2018.
-The initial lease term will be 15 years with five 5-year renewal options at TPx's discretion.
-Upon the closing of both transactions, annual cash rent will initially be \$8.8 million with a fixed annual escalator of 1.5%.
+During September 2018, we closed on the California assets of the previously announced acquisition and lease-back of U.S. Telepacific Holding Corp. ("TPx") fiber assets, which included exclusive use fiber strand miles in Texas, for total cash consideration of \$70 million.
+The initial lease term is 15 years with five 5-year renewal options at TPx's discretion.
+Annual cash rent related for the non-California assets is initially \$8.8 million with a fixed annual escalator of 1.5%.
+The results of this transactions will be recorded within our Leasing segment.

-Comparison of the three months ended June 30, 2018 and 2017
+Comparison of the three months ended September 30, 2018 and 2017